 Mothers needing support for a child born outside of wedlock must establish paternity before the father can be ordered to pay support.
 The state’s Division of Health and Human Services Office of Child Support is available to commence such paternity action against the identified father and establish a child support order.
 Once the paternity is established, the father has rights to seek parenting rights and responsibilities for the child.

-If you have a child whose fatherhood is not legally established, contact us.
+If you have a child whose fatherhood is not legally established or any questions or concerns regarding the paternity status of your child, contact us.
 We’ll discuss the pros and cons of relying on DHHS to bring your paternity and support case versus us doing it for you.
-If you seek rights to your child who is not yet legally established as being yours, contact us so that your paternity can be established in order to begin exercising your parental rights and responsibilities.